Six Sigma Belt Levels: Complete Guide & Comparison

 THE IMPACT OF SIX SIGMA CERTIFICATION ON YOUR CAREER

 Earning a Six Sigma certification can significantly boost your career and increase your earning potential.
-According to the ASQ Quality Progress Salary Survey, professionals who have completed any level of Six Sigma training earn, on average, over $16,000 more per year than those without certification.
+According to the ASQ Quality Progress Salary Survey (2024), professionals with Six Sigma certification continue to earn notably more than those without, with average salary premiums exceeding $16,000 per year, depending on belt level.

-- Increased job opportunities and advancement into leadership roles
+• Increased job opportunities and access to leadership roles

 Frequently Asked Questions (FAQs) About Six Sigma Belts